Clinical Translational Research (CTR) Portal

 If you update your x.500 (Internet ID), e-mail CTSI at email@example.com in order for us to update your CTR Portal login information.
 Once we’ve updated your login information to reflect your new x.500 ID, you will be able to successfully login to the Portal with your new x.500 in order to access your existing project information.

 The CTSI CTR Portal is designed to work with most web browsers for PCs and Macs.
-We recommend you always use the current version of browsers to make sure our web pages display quickly, and that you have the latest security updates.
-If you use older browsers, you might notice that some functions and features you use on the Portal will stop working as we make upgrades to the Portal.
+We recommend you always use the most current version of your web browser to make sure our web pages display correctly, and that you have the latest security updates.

-When using the Portal, please use one of the recommended browsers listed in the table above.
-We do not recommend using customized browsers (for example, AOL customizing Internet Explorer) because you may experience problems accessing the Portal.
+When using the Portal, please use one of the recommended supported browsers listed above.
+We do not recommend using any unlisted or older versions of browsers because you may experience compatibility issues.

 CTR Portal features and tools: Frequently asked questions